SeqGamer/SequenceGameStates/ReadMe.md

 **Special setup instructions for third play mode (Me vs remote opponent)**

 To play with a remote opponent, the ‘git’ app needs to be installed on your computer.
-The first time you try to play with the third mode you will be prompted to install the ‘git’ component.
+The first time you try to play the two-player game you will be prompted to install the ‘git’ component.

 ![](media/e442dac0af98024ddcda65364aeb4571.png)